 At Onboarding (Do These First)

-- Restrict allowed email domains to corporate domain(s) only
+- Register your verified domains and restrict allowed email domains to corporate domain(s) only

 - Confirm bypass permissions mode and auto permissions mode are both off in Claude Code Desktop